alimamulla/Portfolio/Troubleshooting Article.md

 ## Issue

-Your WhatsApp Business account has been disabled or blocked by Meta, and attempts to unlock it have been unsuccessful.
+You are not able to log in, and attempts to unlock it have been unsuccessful.

 ---